kubernetes101/kubecon2022/README.md

   # create the namespace that will contain all of our imdb application
   kubectl apply -f 01-namespace.yaml #(this also be accomplished by running `kubectl create ns imdb`)

+  # check that imdb namespace was created
+  kubectl get ns

   # apply our deployment yaml
   kubectl apply -f 02-deploy.yaml